ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Starcraft 2.md

 ## Unique Local Commands

-The following commands are only available when using the Starcraft 2 Client to play with Archipelago.
+The following commands are only available when using the StarCraft 2 Client to play with Archipelago.
 You can list them any time in the client with `/help`.

 * `/download_data` Download the most recent release of the necessary files for playing SC2 with Archipelago.